MichaelKirgus/PHPEasyReservation/README.md

 For example, an valid moderator URL would be (https://reservation.example.com/?moderatorpw=mymoderatortoken).

 **The administrator key is set default to "secure_adminkey", and SHOULD BE CHANGED via settings menu or the setting "admin_presharedkey" in the database.**<br>
-**All users that known the administrator key can chnage all settings, delete reservations and also change the keys itself!**
+**All users that known the administrator key can change all settings, delete reservations and also change the keys itself!**

 ## Translations
 Currently this project has only translations for English and German.<br>